DB1132/AI_Powered_Dynamic_Pricing_System/README.md

-# AI-Powered Dynamic Pricing & Revenue Optimization System
+# ML-Powered Dynamic Pricing & Revenue Optimization System

 An enterprise-grade full-stack application that combines **Predictive Machine Learning** for demand forecasting and **Generative AI** for customer feedback analysis to dynamically optimize product pricing and maximize total business revenue.